Dean: Max? So fly away? I don't get this.

 Jerry: Because we both play golf so send them to the house right away.

-Jerry: Oh, I can just see the sponsor now, squeezing all of the Colgate toothpaste out of the tube and he's screaming something awful!A live Variety Show from the 1950's which was hosted by a rotating group of entertainers.
+Jerry: Oh, I can just see the sponsor now, squeezing all of the Colgate toothpaste out of the tube and he's screaming something awful!A live Variety Show aired on NBC from 1950 to 1955 which was hosted by a rotating group of entertainers.
 The title refers to the show's primary sponsor, Colgate-Palmolive.
-The November 22, 1953 episode was the first NTSC color television broadcast.Some of the most famous acts of the day appeared either as hosts or guest stars, including Abbott and Costello, Martin and Lewis, Jack Benny, Bob Hope, Frank Sinatra, Ethel Merman, Jackie Gleason, Donald O'Connor, Charlton Heston and Burt Lancaster.Lasted five and a half years before going off the air due to competition from The Ed Sullivan Show.
+The November 22, 1953, episode was the subject of an experimental NTSC color television broadcast.Some of the most famous acts of the day appeared either as hosts or guest stars, including Abbott and Costello, Martin and Lewis, Jack Benny, Bob Hope, Frank Sinatra, Ethel Merman, Jackie Gleason, Donald O'Connor, Charlton Heston and Burt Lancaster.Lasted 5½ years before going off the air due to competition from The Ed Sullivan Show.

 This series provides examples of: